How To Reduce Chargebacks As A Business Owner

 Some of the ways to avoid or reduce chargebacks go hand in hand with common-sense business practices.
 Of course, other methods require a strong understanding of the chargeback process and your rights as a merchant.

 In addition, different tactics require various levels of investment.
-So, the tactics you choose will depend on how significant an issue chargebacks are for your business.
+Therefore, the tactics you choose will depend on how significant an issue chargebacks are for your business.

 When someone reviews their credit card bill, they’re looking for unfamiliar charges.
-Due to this, unclear payment descriptors often cause customers to mistakenly identify an unauthorized charge.
+Due to this, unclear payment descriptors often cause customers to mistakenly identify an unauthorized charge and initiate a chargeback.

 By making your payment descriptors clear, you can prevent chargebacks caused by mistaken identity.
 It’s important to use the name of your company that customers are familiar with.
 Also, if you sell many products, your descriptor should contain clear product information.